warp-contracts/warp-wasm-templates/README.md

 After running `yarn run asbuild` (or `npm run asbuild`) `contract.ts` file will be compiled to WebAssembly.
 Compiled binary will be emitted to the `build/` directory (in case of debug mode - also source map and text format will be emitted).

-### Contract transform

-We cannot transform code at runtime because of AssemblyScript being compile statically.
-We need to do it at compile-time.
-It is enabled by `asc` - `transform` option which points to the file transforming the contract, in our case - `ContractTransform` file.

 ### Tests

 Writing tests do not differ much from writing tests for regular JS contracts.
 The only difference is - you need to inidicate correct compiled WASM file.
-While reading it you do not pass encoding option (`utf-8`).
-Remember that also contract source type differs - it needs to be of type `Buffer`.
-You should pass the path to the original wasm contract source code while deploying the contract.
+You also need to pass the path to the original wasm contract source code while deploying the contract.
 SDK will then zip it and pass to the data deployed while creating the transaction.

 ```js
 const contractTxId = await smartweave.createContract.deploy(